ubaldot/vim-replica/README.md

 Furthermore, you need `jupyter console` and the *kernels* associated to the language you would like to use.

-You can google to discover the available jupyter kernels out there whereas you can run `jupyter kernelspec list` from the command line of your terminal to see the list of kernels installed on your machine.
+You can google to find out the available jupyter kernels out there whereas you can run `jupyter kernelspec list` from the command line of your terminal to see the list of kernels installed on your machine.